rugiyaguichir/Boka/README.md

+Please, send me the Email and password to login this app
 # Book Recommendation App

 This is an Android application built using Jetpack Compose and follows the principles of Clean Architecture.
 The app provides a user-friendly interface for browsing and discovering books, as well as personalized book recommendations based on user preferences.